mainanick/kerasplugins/README.md

 ## Callbacks
 ### Notification Callback 📮 💬
+Get notified as your Keras neural network models trains remotely

 Send log messages to your telegram and slack channels. *more coming soon*

 Notify levels available: